 The Practice That’s Been My Key to Success in Life, Business, Love and Everything in Between!

 In order to experience this positive flow that shapes your life, I’ve found that it’s essential to focus on four areas every day: your feelings, gratitude, intention and affirmations.
 These areas make up the Success Mindset Practice.

 First, let’s step through each of them so you understand their importance on a deeper level.
 Then, we’ll dive into how you can implement this practice and turn it into your own key to success in life.

 While I’m often excited to dig into the day, I’m a much better leader, wife, friend, patient, speaker, teacher, etc. when I connect with myself first.
 By simply taking a few minutes to journal about how I’m honestly feeling, I tap into my heart.
 I also clear any negative air, if needed.
 From that space, I can direct my energy wherever it needs to go.

 When I don’t take time to connect, I’m often scattered, irritated and just off-center… which means I’m more likely to overextend myself and lose touch with my inner joy and wisdom.
-Once that happens, I’m already in energy deficit and struggling in recovery mode.
+Once that happens, I’m already in an energy deficit and struggling in recovery mode.
 Sound familiar?